 When practical, debris and wastes may be left on site within the boundaries of Zone 3.
-The Regional Maintenance Engineer will direct off site disposal or reuse of the wood.
+The Regional Maintenance Engineer will direct off-site disposal or reuse of the wood.
 Danger trees outside the highway right of way (or permit boundaries such as in National Forests) may also be removed by WSDOT maintenance.
 If possible, consult with the property owner where the danger tree was grown prior to removal.
 If an emergency exists due to a danger tree outside the right of way, remove the tree immediately and notify the property owner at the earliest opportunity.
+When necessary to access neighboring property for hazard tree removal, there is a Right of Entry and Hold Harmless Agreement in the HATS File Library that protects the legal liability of WSDOT and it's agents in this case.